Repairing Reward Functions with Feedback to Mitigate Reward Hacking: Methodology

-\commentsh{@Emma I edited this section for conciseness but your original version is commented right beneath.
-Let me know if we should revert back.} We now show that if the ground-truth return for a trajectory can be expressed as a linear function of the trajectory embedding, $r(\tau) = \langle \phi(\tau), w^* \rangle$, then PBRR achieves $\sqrt{T}$ cumulative regret.
+We now show that if the ground-truth return for a trajectory can be expressed as a linear function of the trajectory embedding, $r(\tau) = \langle \phi(\tau), w^* \rangle$, then PBRR achieves $\sqrt{T}$ cumulative regret.
 We draw upon recent theoretical results from \citep{pacchiano_dueling}.
 Our key observation is that if the reference policy $\pi_{\text{ref}}$ and optimal policy for the repaired reward function $\pi_{\hat{r}_t}$ lie in the set of possibly optimal policies under the ground-truth reward function given the observed data, and the features induced by their policies maximize the uncertainty with respect to paired feature covariance matrix up to a constant of the maximizing policy pair, then sampling trajectories from the support of $\pi_{\text{ref}}$ and $\pi_{\hat{r}_t}$ will yield bounded cumulative regret within a constant factor of selecting the maximizing uncertainty pair.
 If these conditions do not hold, our algorithm will instead reduce\footnote{It is possible to define a variant of our algorithm to handle the various subcases of if $\pi_{\text{ref}}$ is not in the non-dominated policy class $\Pi_t$, if $\pi_{\hat{r}_t}$ is not in the non-dominated policy class $\Pi_t$, or to consider if either either $\pi^*_{\hat{r}_t}$ or $\pi_{\text{ref}}$ can be used as one of the uncertainty-maximizing policy pair; these cases do not impact our theoretical results and so for simplicity we keep the algorithm as is.} to selecting the maximizing uncertainty pair.
 Proofs and additional details are provided in Appendix~\ref{sec:regret_bound_proofs}. \commentsh{@Emma do we not want to explicitly state the optimistic reward assumption?} \begin{assumption} The trajectory return is linear in a feature trajectory embedding, $r(\tau) = \langle \phi(\tau), w \rangle.$ \end{assumption} \begin{assumption} Preferences over trajectories are sampled from the Bradley-Terry preference model defined over the difference in return between trajectories. \end{assumption} \begin{assumption} We assume that $\|\mathbf{w}^*\| \leq W$ for some known $W > 0$. \end{assumption} \begin{assumption} For all trajectories $\tau$ we assume that $\|\phi(\tau)\| \leq B$ for some known $B > 0$. \end{assumption}

 In Theorem \ref{thm:known_trans_model_regret_bound} we show that when the dynamics model is known, PBRR inherits the same cumulative regret bounds as ~\cite{pacchiano_dueling} up to constants.
 We provide full details in Appendix \ref{sec:regret_bound_proofs}.